fedluc/qupled/docs/qupled.rst

 The :obj:`qupled.qstls` module is used to setup and perform all the necessary calculations for the solution of the `Qstls scheme <https://journals.aps.org/prb/abstract/10.1103/PhysRevB.48.2037>`_.
 TThe solution parameters are specified with a dedicated class called :obj:`qupled.qstls.Input`.
-After the solution is completed the results are stored in an object :obj:`qupled.qstls.Result` and written to the output database.
+After the solution is completed the results are stored in an object :obj:`qupled.stls.Result` and written to the output database.

 .. autoclass:: qupled.qstls.Solver